opendatadiscovery/odd-collector-aws/README.md

     aws_access_key_id: str
     aws_region: str
 ```
-Due to Plugin is inherited from `pydantic.BaseSetting`, each field missed in `collector-config.yaml` can be taken from env variables.
+Due to the Plugin is inherited from `pydantic.BaseSetting`, each field missed in `collector-config.yaml` can be taken from env variables.

 ## Implemented adapters
 ___